jnodes/shenbury-ai/AI-Protocol-Technical-Paper.md

 ### **5\.
 Conclusion**

-The Dynasty X AI-Powered Provenance Protocol solves the RWA oracle problem for high-value art by *becoming* the oracle.
+The Shenbury AI-Powered Provenance Protocol solves the RWA oracle problem for high-value art by *becoming* the oracle.
 By building a fully integrated, self-contained AI stack, we have created an autonomous verification engine that operates without bias, learns from its outcomes, and functions at zero marginal cost.
 This protocol is the foundation for a new standard of trust, enabling the creation of a secure, transparent, and liquid marketplace for the world's most valuable cultural assets.